 Class meetings will consist of a mixture of lectures, small and large group discussions, and student presentations.
 Each class will begin with a lecture on the weekly topic.
 This will be followed by small group discussions (the class will be divided into 4 or more groups).
 One or two students in each group will be asked to take primary responsibility for leading these discussions.
-The class will then come together at the end for a full class discussion.
-In the last 3 weeks student presentations will comprise the first half of each class and will be followed by student led discussions.
+The class will also come together for full class discussions.
+In the last 3 weeks, student presentations and student led discussions will comprise each class.